 Class participation grades are based on the quality of active participation in class discussion, NOT attendance.
-You will earn one of three marks (3, 2, 1, 0) each day for your class participation and team presentations.
-Thus, you have the potential to earn 3 class participation points each week and 27 points for the 9 class sessions.
+You will earn one of three marks (2, 1, 0) each day for your class participation and team presentations.
+Thus, you have the potential to earn 2 class participation points each week and 18 points for the 9 class sessions.
 Class participation includes asking questions, answering questions and volunteering important case information when appropriate.
 Making a mistake does not reduce your class participation grade and can increase it; exploring faulty reasoning can be a very powerful basis for learning.
 So please speak up even if you aren't completely confident of answers!

-Participation points will be deducted for behaviors that detract from discussion, including but not limited to using cellphones and other electronics during class without instructor permission.
+Participation points will be deducted for behaviors that detract from discussion, including but not limited to using cellphones, computers and other electronic devices during class without instructor permission.

-I will drop the two lowest daily class participation marks.
-Thus, if you must miss class for any reason, up to two absences will carry no participation penalty.
-Of course you are still responsible for the material covered in class, so get notes from a classmate and review class handouts posted on Smartsite.
+I will drop the lowest daily class participation mark.
+Thus, if you must miss class for any reason, one absence will carry no participation penalty.
+Of course you are still responsible for the material covered in class, so get notes from a classmate and review class handouts posted on Canvas.